Don-Assamongkol1/programming-analyst-interview-test/readme.md

 - Do copy operations in `Pandas` like grouping and joining
 - Write SQL

+Once you have completed the assignment, please email the the Python file(s) and SQL file to paulzakin@bsd.uchicago.edu

 ### Important

 - This task is not restricted in any way.
 So feel free to use Google, Stack Overflow, textbooks, etc. The only thing you cannot do is ask a friend for help!